 1. HashMicro

-Best for: Malaysian logistics companies, distributors, and fleet operators that need end-to-end control of transport operations.
+Best for: Malaysian logistics companies, distributors, and fleet operators that need end-to-end control of transport operations (3PL & In-house fleets).

-With HashMicro TMS, dispatch doesn’t guess which lorry to send; the system auto-assigns based on lane, cube, weight, and SLA.
-Drivers receive their trip sheets instantly, and once the job is done, proof of delivery is captured with timestamp and geo-tag.
+With HashMicro’s Automated TMS Solution, dispatch doesn’t guess which lorry to send; the system automatically assigns based on lane, cube, weight, and SLA.
+Drivers receive their trip sheets instantly, and once the job is done, proof of delivery is captured with a timestamp and a geo-tag.

 At the same moment, DOs and GRNs sync straight back into inventory.
 Fuel costs don’t hide here either.
-GPS and odometer data reconcile liters purchased against distance traveled, exposing the true cost per kilometer; tolls and fuel surcharges included.
+GPS and odometer data reconcile liters purchased with distance traveled, revealing the true cost per kilometer, including tolls and fuel surcharges.

 Top features: